jakobringler/blog/content/_index.md

 title: "fx notes"
 ---

-fx notes serves as a public *second brain* for some of my visual effects and deep learning related notes and experiments
+fx notes serves as a public *second brain* for some of my visual effects, proceduralism and deep learning related notes and experiments

 Press `Ctrl` + `K` to search for something